ember-learn/ember-blog/source/2019-12-16-countdown-to-the-new-year-2019-ember-intl.md

 responsive: true
 ---

-In our end of year series - "Countdown to The New Year: 31 Days of Ember Addons" we showcase a new addon each day until the new year, and we hope you have fun hearing about our favorite addons!
+**In our end of year series-"Countdown to The New Year: 31 Days of Ember Addons" we showcase a new addon each day until the new year, and we hope you have fun hearing about our favorite addons!**

 ## Day 16